ym001/distancia/docs/markovChainDistance.rst

 #. `Hitting Time Distance`_ : The expected time for a random walk to first reach a particular state.
 #. `Resistance Distance`_ : Interprets the Markov Chain as an electrical network and computes resistances.
 #. `Graph Laplacian Distance`_ : Uses properties of the Laplacian matrix of the graph induced by the Markov Chain.
 #. `GraphEditDistance`_ : Calculates the minimal number of edits (additions, deletions, substitutions) required to transform the state transition graph of one Markov chain into another.

-3. :doc:`SpectralDistance` Compares the eigenvalues of the transition matrices, capturing the differences in the dynamics of the chains, such as mixing times and convergence rates.
+#. `SpectralDistance`_ : Compares the eigenvalues of the transition matrices, capturing the differences in the dynamics of the chains, such as mixing times and convergence rates.

 Entropy and Information-Based Measures
 -----------------------------